Translated by MATCHA_En

 Although Japanese public transportation tends to be quite reliable, there are cases where, due to traffic jams or road congestion, the buses can get off schedule easily and run late.
 If you are going to be taking the bus, then you will want to give yourself plenty of time to travel or leave somewhat early, just to be safe.

-On the route from Haneda Airport to Omiya Station's west exit, there are numerous different buses companies offering airport bus services.
+On the route from Haneda Airport to Omiya Station's west exit, there are numerous different bus companies offering airport bus services.
 The time required and the schedules for each varies.

 Price: 1-way adult 1540 yen (late night and early morning 3080 yen)